ray-project/ray/doc/source/train/user-guides/checkpoints.rst

         **Option 2: Implement your customized report callback**

-        If you feel that Ray Train's default report callbacks are not sufficient for your use case, implement a callback yourselve!
+        If you feel that Ray Train's default `RayTrainReportCallback` is not sufficient for your use case, you can also implement a callback yourself!
 Below is a example implementation that collects latest metrics and reports on checkpoint save.

         .. code-block:: python